opitt/advent-of-code-2020/README.md

 * I need to look into deque - from the collections library.
 Double ended que ... interesting!
 * islice is another function from collections I want to know more about.

+## Day 23
+_Python_
+* Looked deeper into deque (pronounced deck).
+Really nice lib to rotate arrays, add left and right of a list without slicing.